The Medium Discourses

 13. Venerable Aniruddha then addressed the monks, “Good men, before I had left home to train on the path, I had grown tired of birth, old age, illness, death, lamentation, heartache, sorrow, and grief.
 I wanted to put an end to this great mass of suffering.

 14. “Good men, once I was tired of that, I contemplated, ‘A home becomes cramped, a place of dust and toil; leaving home and training on the path reveals a clear expanse.
 Now, I’m confined at home, and I’m confining.
 I’m not able to fully live and cultivate the religious life.
 Wouldn’t it be better to discard this small or large amount of wealth and these few or many friends and family?
-I’ll shave my beard and hair, put on the reddish-brown robes, become faithful, leave home, go homeless, and train on the path.’
+I’ll shave off my hair and beard, put on the reddish-brown robes, become a believer, and leave home to train on the path in homelessness.’

 15. “Good men, afterwards, I discarded my small or large amount of wealth and few or many friends and family.
-I shaved my beard and hair, put on the reddish-brown robes, became faithful, left home, went homeless, and trained on the path.
+I shaved off my hair and beard, put on the reddish-brown robes, became a believer, and left home to train on the path in homelessness.
 Good men, after leaving home to train on the path and discarding my family, I accepted the monk’s training, cultivated the precepts, and guarded myself from acting freely.
 Moreover, I well attended to my behavior and the rules of propriety.
 Seeing the smallest misdeeds and constantly fearing them, I upheld the training and precepts.

 The Twenty Renunciations